-The supreme court today heard argu-The supreme court today heard argu-ments in the following cases and took them under advisement: Ella Van Why, administratrix, vs. the Southern Pacific company and the Union Pacific Railway company, appellants; E. B. Graves, appellant, vs. Flora I. Seifred et. al.; John McLean vs. W. B. Wedell.
+The supreme court today heard arguments in the following cases and took them under advisement: Ella Van Why, administratrix, vs. the Southern Pacific company and the Union Pacific Deduces and the Union Pacific Raflway company, appellants; E. B. Graves, appellant, vs. Flora I. Seifred et. al.; John McLean vs. W. B. Wedell.

-Suit was filed in the district court Suit was need in the usafet of wary today by Lorenzo Sharp against Mary E. Earls to quiet title to a right of way over part of lot 7, block 39, plat B. Salt Lake City survey and to enjoin de-fendant from attempting to enclose said right of way in a fence and prevent plaintiff from using the same.
-It is alleged that plaintiff deeded two feet of his land towards the right of way and defendant now threatens to fence in the two-foot strip as well as the remainder of the right of way.
+Suit was filed in the district court today by Lorenzo Sharp against Mary E. Earls to quiet title to a right of way over part of lot 7. block 39, plat B, Salt Lake City survey and to enjoin de-fendant from attempting to enclose said right of way in a fence and prevent plaintiff from using the same, it is alleged that plaintiff deeded two feet of his land towards the right of way and defendant now threatens to fence in the two-foot strip as well as the remainder of the right of way.
 A temporary injunction was issued by the court today to restrain defendant from interfering with right of way while this action is pending.

-nood's Pills et on the liver and bowels, cure bil busness, constipation, morning and sick headache, break up colds, relieve uncomfortable fullness after dinner.
-H Painless cathartic.
+nood's Fills act on the liver and howels, cure bil constipation, morning and ick headache, bresk up colds, relieve incomfortable fullness after dinner. 'ainless cathartic.
 25c.
-Peptiron Made by HOOD Pills Ironize the blood, tone the stomach, aid digestion, and give restful sleep.
-Especially bene-cial in nervousness and anemia.
-Cho-colate-coated, pleasant to take.
-Two dises: 50c. and \$1.
-Druggists or mail C. I. HOOD CO., Lowell, Mass.
+Peptiron Made by HOOD Pills Ironize the blood, tone It's Good he stomach, aid digestion, and give restful sleep.
+Especially bene-icial in nervousness and anemia.
+Choate-coated, pleasant to take.
+Two ces: 50c. and \$1.
+Druggists or mail C. I. HOOD CO., Lowell, Mass izes: